datragingscholar/datragingscholar.github.io/_posts/2014-02-13-clean-code-tips-and-tricks-general-guidelines-and-solid-principle.md

 ```

 We have a `calculateTotalShippingCosts()` and a `calculateTaxCredit()` function
-here which grants users credit according the the tax rate of the product they
+here which grants users credit according to the tax rate of the product they
 purchased, this was intended as a virtual currency for tax-refund purposes.

 Same as the last time, after we extended `Product` class with a new
 `PromotionalProduct` class, these two functions in `Invoice` class broke.
 When
-there are at least one `PromotionalProduct` in `$order`,
+there is at least one `PromotionalProduct` in `$order`,
 `calculateShippingCosts()` wouldn't return anything meaningful since
 `$product->getShippingCost()` now sometimes returns a string which we never
 expected when writting the `Invoice` class, and `calculateTaxCredit()` function